lxndrv/PIF/core-framework/the-cycle-of-emergence.md

 **The system encounters inputs from its environment—but only those that match its properties can couple.**

 Not all inputs interact equally.
-The system filters based on:
+The system filters based on [resonance](../definitions/concept-resonance.md):
 - **Impedance:** Can the input even reach the system's active sites?
 - **Resonance:** Does the input operate on a compatible frequency or timescale?
 - **Scale:** Is the input at the right level of organization to be processed?